-(The \$35 "Oops!")
-Set up automatic payments and never pay this fee - or this interest rate.
+(The \$35 "Oops!
+I'm late fee") Set up automatic payments and never pay this fee - or this interest rate.

 This rate is the penalty for missing your payment due date, going over your credit limit or making a payment that is returned due to insufficient funds.
 And worse, you'll pay this rate for six months - or more.